This tutorial provides an overview of the Online version of ArcGIS, one of ESRI's many mapping tools.

 Now create a new map in that folder: from the Create menu, choose Map.

 Give your map a title, summary, and at least one tag (which are required).
 The tags and summary can be helpful to aid searching for the map later.
-Check that the map will be saved in your Toronto Schools folder.
+For tags, simply type in one or more keywords associated with your project, hitting "Enter" after each word.
+Ensure that the map will be saved in your Toronto Schools folder.

 Your new map appears on the screen.
 Right now the only thing you will see on the map is what we call a “basemap” – this is the background upon which your own data of interest will be overlaid.
 You can select from several pre-set basemap choices by clicking on the Basemap button.